 My students are open and honest, and I feel so honored to have gained their trust and respect.
 They have really taught me how a little bit of empathy can go such a long way in making connections and building meaningful relationships.

 I have so much appreciation and gratitude for my students and their readiness to show up every day and advocate for themselves, bring joy to our days and trust me with their openness and vulnerability.
 I am extremely excited to be able to transition to in-person service for the remainder of the school year and continue to learn from my students and grow with them.

-Article written by Ava Masias, First Year AmeriCorps member
+Article written by Ava Masias, first-year City Year AmeriCorps member.

-Ava Masias proudly serves as a First-Year AmeriCorps member on the Roosevelt Middle School of the Arts Team.
-Ava is a proud alum of the University of Wisconsin-Milwaukee where she received a BFA in Musical Theatre.
+About the author: Ava Masias proudly serves as a first-year AmeriCorps member on the Roosevelt Middle School of the Arts Team.
+Ava is a proud alum of the University of Wisconsin-Milwaukee where she received a Bachelor of Fine Arts in musical theatre.
 When asked why she serves, Ava said, “I serve because I believe in the potential and power of young people and because every student deserves to have someone in their corner.
-I serve because I understand that to generate genuine change we must start by serving our communities in the hopes that we will make strides towards dismantling discriminatory institutions and policies that affect young folks’ educational experiences.”
+I serve because I understand that to generate genuine change, we must start by serving our communities in the hopes that we will make strides towards dismantling discriminatory institutions and policies that affect young folks’ educational experiences.”

 “The men and women who rode the freedom buses through Alabama, who walked in Montgomery, who knelt in prayer in...Read more about City Year Milwaukee MLK Day: The Art of Change